-If a student suffers an injury - i.e. broken arm or leg, or is hospitalised during the exam season, contact your Year Manager as soon as possible - please leave a voicemail overnight if necessary - the sooner we are informed, the sooner we can make alternative exam arrangements.
+If a student suffers an injury - i.e. broken arm or leg, or is hospitalised during the exam season, contact your Year Manager or the exams office as soon as possible - please leave a voicemail overnight if necessary - the sooner we are informed, the sooner we can make alternative exam arrangements.